shabith/marvel-heroes/README.md

 ## Features

 1. **Infinite scroll pagination** - the app will load 20 heroes each time.
-2. **Hero filtering capability** - you can filter already loaded heroes by name using search.
+2. **Hero filtering capability** - you can filter already loaded heroes by name, using search.
 3. **Latest comics** - Character's latest 10 comics will be available with images, prices, and links to buy.
 4. **Appearance in last decade** - A graph showing characters number of appearance in last decade.